aldolat/posts-in-sidebar/README.md

 ### 4.7.0 ###

+* Added "Relevance" in "Order posts by" option.
 * Updated existing options to change the query when on single posts or on archive page.
 * Removed old comment for HTML in widget introduction.